 This is where the City by the Bay meets the Pacific Ocean.
 Generations of San Franciscans have come here to frolic by the water.
 You should come here to soak up the history and enjoy the splendid views on a sunny day.

 Land’s End Lookout

 Part of the Golden Gate National Recreation Area, the Land’s End Lookout visitors’ center is operated by the National Park Service.
 It has a helpful website for planning your visit.
 There’s even a coffee bar if you need to fortify yourself with a shot of caffeine before hiking the area.
-Wear sensible hiking shoes to negotiate the path down to the Sutro Baths.
+Wear sensible to negotiate the path down to the Sutro Baths.
 The lookout point is accessible to those with mobility issues.

 Only ruins remain of Adolph Sutro’s dream to provide a healthy seaside swimming facility for city residents.
 The self-made millionaire opened a grand 3-acre swimming pavilion with seven pools, filled by high tides from the Pacific Ocean and heated to different temperatures.
 Visitors could enjoy springboards, slides and over 500 dressing rooms.